 William Wells: International Public Health Consulting

-My primary interests include access to new TB drugs, and health sector strengthening in low income countries, in particular via improvements in HIV/AIDS and maternal and child health programming.
-I have experience in providing technical guidance to Ministries of Health, and in preparing technical guidance documents (for WHO), proposals (for Global Fund and others), and evaluations.
+My primary interests include health sector strengthening in low income countries, in particular via improved strategies for TB, HIV/AIDS, and maternal and child health programming.
+I have experience in guiding programmatic strategies, providing technical guidance to Ministries of Health, and in preparing technical guidance documents (for WHO), proposals (for Global Fund and others), and evaluations.

-See recent publications on past and future regimen change, country decision making, access strategies, the total and private sector TB drug market, and stakeholder preferences for new TB drug regimens.
+See recent publications on engaging private providers, alignment of testing and treatment strategies, TB patient costs, past and future regimen change, country decision making, access strategies, the total and private sector TB drug market, and stakeholder preferences for new TB drug regimens.

 Freelance Evaluation, Research, and Writing in International Public Health